IuliaBunescu/IuliaBunescu.github.io/aboutme.md

 - Sketching, reading speculative fiction, or diving into story-rich games.
 - Logging 13 official skydives toward a certification before the pandemic pressed pause.
 - Spent middle and high school competing on ballroom floors.

-Want to collaborate or chat about data, art, or games?
-[Let’s connect](mailto:bunescui@msu.edu)!